-COLL 100 First Year Seminar 1 General Edu cation Requirements Credits Semester Taken Prerequisites ENGL 101 Composition and Reading I 3 ENGL 90 with a minimum grade of S or appropriate placement score HIST 120 HIST 121 POLS 135 POLS 136 POLS 137 United Stated History to 1865 or United States History Since 1865 or Introduction to Political Science or Introduction to American National Politics or Introduction to State and Local Politics 3 COMM 100 Fundamentals of Speech 3 ENGL 90 with a minimum grade of S or appropriate placement score.
-MATH 103 MATH 103R MATH 104 MATH 120 MATH 130 MATH 150 Technical Mathematics or Technical Mathematics w/ review and Technical Mathematics or College Algebra and Trigonometry or PreCalculus 5-8 MATH 31 with a grade of S or appropriate placement (MATH 103 and MATH 104) MATH 95 with a grade of C or appropriate placement (MATH 120 and MATH 150) MATH 120 or appropriate placement score (MATH 130) SPAN 100 Beginning Occupational Spanish 3 Minimum To otal General Education Credit Hours 18 Specific Pro gram Requirements Credits Semester Taken Prerequisites LINE 253 Safety and Accident Prevention 3 INTE 112 INTE 113 Industrial Electrical DC and Industrial Electrical AC 4 MATH 103 INTE 112 or equivalent INTE 120 INTE Internship I 3 INTE 124 Employment Strategies for Technical Careers 2 INTE 220 INTE Internship II 3 ble Splicer Apprenticeship 30 Hours Required 63-65
+COLL 100 First Year Seminar 1 General Edu cation Requirements Credits Semester Taken Prerequisites ENGL 101 Composition and Reading I 3 ENGL 90 with a minimum grade of S or appropriate placement score HIST 120 HIST 121 POLS 135 POLS 136 POLS 137 United Stated History to 1865 or United States History Since 1865 or Introduction to Political Science or Introduction to U.S. National Politics or Introduction to State and Local Politics 3 COMM 100 Fundamentals of Speech 3 ENGL 90 with a minimum grade of S or appropriate placement score.
+MATH 103 MATH 104 MATH 120 MATH 130 MATH 150 Technical Mathematics I and Technical Mathematics II or College Algebra and Trigonometry or PreCalculus 5-6 MATH 31 with a grade of S or appropriate placement (MATH 103 and MATH 104) MATH 95 with a grade of C or appropriate placement (MATH 120 and MATH 150) MATH 120 or appropriate placement score SPAN 100 Beginning Occupational Spanish 3 Minimum To otal General Education Credit Hours 18 Specific Pro gram Requirements Credits Semester Taken Prerequisites LINE 253 Safety and Accident Prevention 3 INTE 112 INTE 113 Industrial Electrical DC and Industrial Electrical AC 4 MATH 103 INTE 112 or equivalent INTE 120 INTE Internship I 3 INTE 220 INTE Internship II 3 ble Splicer Apprenticeship 30 Hours Required 61-62 450 ded bearing of all and a discounting of the second sec

-Federally approved Lineman Technician/Cable Splicer apprenticeship program that contains a minimum of 450 clock hours of classroom and instruction and 8000 clock hours of on-the-job training.
+\Federally approved Lineman Technician/Cable Splicer apprenticeship program that contains a minimum of 450 clock hours of classroom and instruction and 8000 clock hours of on-the-job training.
 Transcripted upon completion of 15 hours of MCC coursework and documentation of certificate and/or journeyman card for the appropriate craft.